 - Output of accurate program execution

 Comprehensive exam covering overall methods and functionality of framework.
 Matching outputs to the corresponding tools.
-T/F questions on modules and libraries.
+16 questions on modules and libraries and 4 open questions.